algonquindesign-grads/2021/_students/dion-avery.md

 first_name: "Avery"
 last_name: "Dion"
 headshot_alt: |
   The headshot of Avery Dion.
-It depicts
+It depicts a person with a blonde pixie cut and smokey eye makeup making a neutral expression whilst looking directly at the camera.
 ation_word: "Inspiration"
 keywords:
   - "Continuous Learner"